Skip links and keyboard navigation

 We display this culture in the following ways:

-• supporting a 'category management' approach to 'procurement' by sharing information with category lead agencies and the Department of Energy and Climate, improving category performance and outcomes
+• supporting a 'category management' approach to 'procurement' by sharing information with category lead agencies and the Department of Housing and Public Works, improving category performance and outcomes

 • looking for opportunities to achieve greater savings and benefits by applying a 'category management' approach, and collaborating with other agencies on areas of common spend